oneeve8/kobble-data/content/Tutorial2.md

 A public GitHub account is free.
 This means that your information would be publicly available for anyone to find; and would be easily accessible if you shared your repository URL with others.

 There is a small charge for a private GitHub account.
-A private account keeps all your information private unless you permit others to access your information (by sharing your repository URL?)
+A private account keeps all your information private unless you permit others to access your information.

-The sharing feature in Kobble is activated when you have either a private? or public GitHub account.
+The sharing feature in Kobble is activated when you have a GitHub account.

 So if you plan on sharing your information, you will need to create a GitHub account.